kistz/gocontrolpanel/README.md

-Sure!
-Here's the updated README with a section explaining how to modify the `servers.json` file:

----

 # **GoControlPanel Docker Compose Setup**

 This repository provides a **Docker Compose** configuration to set up and run **GoControlPanel** and its dependencies using Docker containers.
 The configuration includes: